NBR D class 0-6-0

 The NBR Class D (later LNER Class J33) was an almost identical type of 0-6-0 locomotive.
 The design remained that of Dugald Drummond, but was slightly adapted by his successor Matthew Holmes.
 The changes were largely technical, whilst both classes of locomotive were virtually identical in outward appearance.
 A total of 36 were produced.

-The class D engines (of both the Drummond and Holmes types) were highly successful in operation, and had lengthy careers in service.
+The class D engines (of both the Drummond and Holmes types) were highly successful with long service lives.

 Build dates

-The initial class D machines (later J34) were built in batches; the first batch by Dübs and Company of Glasgow, and the subsequent batches by the North British Railway at their Cowlairs railway works.
+The initial D class (later J34) was built in batches; the first batch by Dübs and Company of Glasgow, and the subsequent batches by the North British Railway at their Cowlairs railway works.
 The engines were built between 1879 and 1883.
 All the engines were rebuilt during the years 1892 to 1908.
 It has been suggested that Drummond's design for these, and other 0-6-0 engines, was influenced by his admiration for locomotive designer William Stroudley.

 The later class D locomotives (subsequently J33) were built in five batches between 1883 and 1887.
 Thus the North British Railway operated a total of 137 class D locomotives, 101 of the J34 type, and 36 of the J33 type.

 History

-Although both engine types were included in the class D designation when the NBR adopted formal class designations in 1913, in 1923 (on grouping) the LNER considered the locomotives to be sufficiently different mechanically to warrant different class designations.
+Although both types were classified as D when the NBR adopted formal class designations in 1913, in 1923 (on grouping) the LNER considered the locomotives to be sufficiently different mechanically to warrant different class designations.
 Thus the original Drummond D class became LNER class J34, whilst the modified Holmes D class became LNER class J33.
 There are documented examples of even the NBR's own locomotive workshops failing to correctly distinguish between the J33 and J34 types of D class engine, owing to their near-identical appearance.

 Class D (J34)

 The Class D (J34) engines were designed to meet a perceived need for a smaller version of the already highly successful Drummond class C (later J32) 0-6-0 freight engines.
 The problem with the class C engines was their size and weight, which made them unsuitable for certain routes.
 Drummond produced the class D on similar principles, but with a significant reduction in overall length and weight of the engine, thus permitting far wider route access for freight train operation.
-It was this history which led to the popular nickname "Wee Drummonds" for members of the class.
+This led to the popular nickname "Wee Drummonds" for members of the class.

-The engines worked well, and although designed for light freight, were regularly employed on mainline passenger services, or wherever required on the network.
+The engines performed well, and although designed for light freight were regularly employed on mainline passenger services or wherever required on the network.
 They were versatile and flexible, owing to their size and weight.
 This ease of use led to almost all the engines surviving into LNER ownership.
-However, the LNER set about retiring the class almost at once, and the last two were withdrawn for scrap in January 1928.
+However, the LNER began withdrawing the class almost immediately, and the last two were scrapped in January 1928.